What Is Sensorimotor Psychotherapy?

 Emotional dysregulation

-Sometimes clients look at me and say, “So… we’re just going to sit here and notice my shoulders?”
+In Dallas, you might be specifically seeking somatic therapy because you’ve realized insight alone doesn’t calm your nervous system.
+But you might still be thinking, “So… we’re just going to sit here and notice my shoulders?”
 And honestly?
 Sometimes, yes.
 Because those shoulders have been bracing for 20 years.
 The body tells the truth long before we have language for it.
 And when we slow down enough to listen, things begin to shift… often in ways that feel surprisingly relieving.

 Why Trauma Lives in the Body

+When something overwhelming happens, your nervous system shifts into survival mode.
+This can look like fight/flight, freeze, or fawn/appease.
+If the experience isn’t fully processed, your body can stay braced, sometimes for years.
 This might look like noticing a tight chest during conflict, shutting down emotionally, chronic hypervigilance, or difficulty relaxing even when life is stable.
 This is particularly common in Complex PTSD (CPTSD), where trauma wasn’t a single event, but a pattern.
+Sensorimotor Psychotherapy helps complete those survival responses in a safe, supported way.

 You might not walk around thinking, “I have trauma in my nervous system.”
 You might just think: